 Who pays taxes, and when?

-By law, any American who is under 65 and whose gross income is over $10,000 (or $25,000 for married couples filing jointly) or who earned more than $400 from self-employment must file a federal income tax return.
+By law, any American who is under 65 and whose gross income is over $12,950 (or $25,900 for married couples filing jointly) or who earned more than $400 from self-employment must file a federal income tax return.
 There are also a number of other circumstances that might require you to file, including selling your home or owing taxes on money you withdrew from your retirement account.
 In Puerto Rico, which is a U.S. territory, residents aren’t required to pay federal income tax if their income is only from sources within Puerto Rico, but they do pay Social Security, Medicare, import, export and commodity taxes, for a total federal tax bill of more than $3 billion per year, according to the New York Times.

 Back in 1913, Congress chose March 1 as the official due date for paying taxes, but a few years later they moved it to March 15 (for no apparent reason).
 In 1955, another tax overhaul pushed back the deadline an entire month, to April 15, giving the government more time to hold on to tax dollars before paying any refunds it might owe.
 In the case that April 15 falls on a Saturday, Sunday or holiday, Tax Day becomes the first succeeding business day after that date.
 (During peak years of the COVID-19 pandemic, the IRS extended the tax filing deadlines.)